 - But if it’s still not working for you, you can try the following ways I’ve done:

-- Be sure you had removed the URL forwarding from domain.com to https://www.domain.com.
+- Make sure you removed the URL forwarding from domain.com to https://www.domain.com.

 heroku domains:add domain.com -a app_name or you can do this to on Settings tab from your Heroku app inside Heroku's admin dashboard.